Where to Stay in Luxor: Top Hotels for Every Traveler’s Budget

 • Nearby Attractions: A short walk from the Luxor and Karnak temples, and also peppered with shops and cafés.

-• Who It Suits Best: Budget-conscious travelers and foodies looking to discover local culinary delights and shop for authentic souvenirs.
+• Who It Suits Best: Budget-conscious travelers and foodies looking to discover local delights and shop for authentic souvenirs.

 • Accommodation Suggestions: